rahulagg02/ebay-product-search/README.md

 ## Sandbox vs Production

-I initially tried using the eBay Sandbox environment, but the Browse API was returning internal errors.
+I initially tried using the eBay Sandbox environment but the Browse API was returning internal errors.

 The same implementation worked fine with Production credentials, so I used Production for this project.